Benjamin Hall (industrialist): Family and heir

 Hall and his wife had six sons and a daughter.
-One child was Benjamin Hall, 1st Baron Llanover, a civil engineer and politician who as Commissioner of Works was notable for the construction of the Clock Tower of the Palace of Westminster.
-Some hold that the bell is accordingly known as "Big Ben".
+His eldest son, Benjamin Hall, 1st Baron Llanover, a social reformer and politician who as First Commissioner of Works, oversaw the final phase of the construction of the Palace of Westminster, with "Big Ben", the largest bell in its clock tower, accordingly being named after him.
 Benjamin Hall senior had been called "Slender Ben" on account of his build.